cyclejs/cyclejs/docs/content/documentation/streams.md

 ```

 This is how the name "*Cycle.js*" came to be.
 It is a framework that solves the cyclic dependency of Observables which emerge during dialogues (mutual observations) between the Human and the Computer.

-> <h4 id="is-cyclejs-a-framework">Is Cycle.js a framework?</h4>
->
-> The Cycle `run()` function is implemented in about 200 lines of code.
-It's a very small library.
->
-> In the TodoMVC built with Cycle.js, these are the proportions of code each library or section comprises:
->
-> - snabbdom (Virtual DOM library): 39.1 kB
-> - @cycle/dom: 28.9 kB
-> - xstream: 22.2 kB
-> - TodoMVC src: 15.3 kB
-> - @cycle/xstream-run: 4 kB
-> - misc: 59.5 kB
->
-> Notice how small `@cycle/xstream-run` is.
-Cycle.js is simply an architecture for building reactive web applications: a set of ideas about how you should structure your app using *xstream* or *RxJS* or *most.js*.
-To help you out, it also provides some libraries to address common use cases: Cycle *DOM*, to help interact with the DOM, and Cycle run functions, to help create loops between the program and the drivers.

-Next, read the [basic examples](/basic-examples.html) which apply what we've learned so far about Cycle.js.